1. What sizes are these, are they available in mine?

 Of course, I ship all orders with a tracking number and keep it on file for 90 days, but since it usually isn't necessary I don't automatically give the tracking number out to the customer.
 It's available upon request at any time though!

-14. I'm a photographer / editor / stylist, can I have your clothes for a shoot, or do you need images of the items?
+I'm a photographer / stylist /videographer / model, can I have your clothes for a shoot, or do you need images of the items?

-Thank you so much for the offer (honestly!), but I do all the photography myself and take care of all the product images without any problems. :)
+Thank you so much for the offer, but I do all the photography myself and take care of all the product images.

-Should the items not be shipped the day after the shoot I must insist on charging the full rent price (10% of shop price) for each extended day.
+I ship globally.
+Depending on your location, I plan between 1-10 days shipping the items.
+They must be shipped back to me the 1st working day after the shoot.
+If they are not, I must insist on charging the full rent price (10% of shop price) for each extended day.
+The shipping days are free of charge.
+Express shipping is possible.

 15. How can you use fur and leather?
 The animals!